 Get wet indoors

 Think waterparks are only a summertime thing?
 Nope—you can plunge down a waterslide, drift in the lazy river, or get knocked down in the wave pool during fall break in NJ.
-There are a bunch of indoor waterparks to discover all over the state, including American Dream DreamWorks Waterpark or Sahara Sam’s Oasis in Berlin.
-Kids will have a ball getting soaked indoors and you’ll all feel like you want on a resort vacay miles away.
+There are a bunch of indoor waterparks to discover all over the state, including American Dream DreamWorks Waterpark and Big Kahuna’s Water Park in Berlin.
+Kids will have a ball getting soaked indoors, and you’ll all feel like you went on a resort vacay miles away.

 Go on a fall weekend road trip

-A long weekend road trip has been a long time coming, and sneaking away can be just the thing you need to recharge your family’s batteries.
+Sneaking away from a busy fall schedule can be just what you need to recharge your family’s batteries.
 Luckily, there are plenty of family-friendly resorts in and around NJ for all ages and budgets you can drive to in under 2 hours.
 Whether you want to experience the shore at the Ocean Place Resort & Spa in Long Branch or stay overnight nestled in the mountains at the Mohonk Mountain House in New Paltz, NY, a little getaway is always a good idea.

 See the sea come to life